patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

         - Many companies discourage the use of these tools giving the reason that it's not appropriate for big scale projects and too messy to maintain.
 However, I disagree this because there're practices and principles that solve this problem, like ***Data Mesh*** *(twisted from Domain-driven design: DDD)* and ***Modularity***.
         - Anyway, it requires highly skilled data archietct and data engineer to develop and maintain these tools along with the priciples.
 So, they might not be able to focus this enough since it can be quite a low-level foundation and very far from a product that's seemed to be more profitable to the company.

-### 2.7 Terraform for Production, and the Best Practices
-- Personally, I think this is the most important to think of when using Terraform.
-Credential and secret management is highly important for real use cases to avoid leaking any sensitive information to public no matter how much the project scale is.
-There's multiple ways to do this that are proper to different use cases.
-    1. Use a credential file
-        - In this project, I used credential file storing in local machine which is easy to manage by a developer.
-So, it's not appropriate in production.
-    2. Use Secret manager
-        - By doing this, you have to manually create the credential first, and store it in secret manager on cloud services.
-So, you can use it as a resource later in the code authorized by your cloud cli such as `gcloud`, `aws`, and `az`
-        - **This is mentioned as the most commonly used in production,** but there's some drawback to concern.
-    3. Use Environment variables
-        - This approaches is suit for a project that's not involved by many developers, because it have to manually setup `.env` files to store sensitive information.
-However, It's still also risk to be leaked if any developer forget to hide the file by `.gitignore` and push to version control tools.
-        ```shell
-        export TF_VAR_google_cred=<gcp_credential_content>
-        export TF_VAR_gcp_region=<cloud_region>
-        export TF_VAR_db_username=<username_value>
-        export TF_VAR_db_password=<password_value>
-        ```
-        ```shell
-        # variable.tf

-        variable "gcp_cred" {}
-        variable "gcp_region" {}

-        variable "db_username" {
-            type = string
-        }
-        variable "db_password" {
-            type = string
-        }
-        ```
-        ```shell
-        # main.tf
-        provider "google" {
-            credentials = var.gcp_cred
-            region      = var.gcp_region
-        }
-        ```
-        - using `terraform.tfvars` to parse sensitive information during runtime is not different from this method, but in just different behavior, because you have to hide in from version control anyway.
-    4. Encrypt files with KMS (Key Management Service)
-        - **This is mentioned as the most commonly used in production.**
-    5. Masking sensitive
-        - In multiple previous approaches, Terraform sometimes know whether it's sensitive information and automatically secure it shown as `(known after apply)`.
-        - But sometimes it don't, we should explicitly mask it "sensitive", and it will be shown as `(sensitive value)`
-        ```shell
-        variable "aws_access_key" {
-            sensitive = true
-        }
-            variable "aws_secret_key" {
-            sensitive = true
-        }
-        output "accesskey_value" {
-            value = var.aws_access_key
-            sensitive = true
-        }
-        output "secret_value" {
-            value = var.aws_secret_key
-            sensitive = true
-        }
-        ```
-- Storing tf state online securely considered as very important aspect if you decide to use some of pattern above, since Terraform can unintentionally expose your secrets in the state file.

 ## 3. Web Scraping

 This part is not currently in development.
 I will update the progress later.
 But, you can check the concept and the old written code in [web-scraping](https://github.com/Patcharanat/ecommerce-invoice/tree/master/web-scraping) folder.